menu icon

 Crocheted ridge caused by crocheting the 2 end rows together.

-Before fastening off the yarn you want to fold the rectangle in half and then sew it shut.
+Before fastening off the yarn you want to fold the rectangle in half and then sew it (or crochet it) shut.

-After the side of the hat has been sewn shut, take the yarn and cinch the top of the hat shut.
+After the side of the hat has been sewn shut, take the yarn and cinch the top of the hat to close.
 Fasten off and weave in the end.

 Basic crochet hat.

-Once that is done, flip the hat inside out so now the sewn edges are on the inside of the hat.
+Once that is done, flip the hat right side out so now the sewn edges are on the inside of the hat.

 Brim Decorations: